kodosa7/bug-flow/README.md

 - To export your flow as a clipbpard copied image, use ``Copy to clipboard`` button.
 - To export your flow as a PNG image to your local disk storage, use ``Save as PNG``
   button.
 Image file name is ``bugflow.png``.
-- Removing the first step causes page reload
+- Removing the first step causes page reload.

-In the clipboard/saved image, a timestamp is added
+In the clipboard/saved image, a timestamp is added.

 ![image](https://github.com/kodosa7/bug-flow/assets/57393100/1741f73d-3ccf-4ef0-81aa-a13f031f793f)